DevExpress-Examples/word-document-api-examples/Readme.md

 - Create character, paragraph, and linked styles
 - Import formatted text to a document
 - Add checkbox form fields to a document
 - Embed arbitrary XML data (custom XML parts) in a document
+- Create, edit, and remove content controls

 The application’s form contains the list of supported operations and the editor that displays the code of these operations.
 A user can select an operation to view its code and click the **Run** button to open the resulting document in Microsoft Word.